2110336-2565-2/sec33_Group4_BookBix_Frontend/README.md

 ```
 npm install # for your local development
 ```
-> noted: if you desire to put additional package from node_modules, you can do it! but remind yourself to run sh docker.sh again because you should ensure that devEnv in contaner should up to date with your desirw !
+> noted: if you desire to put additional package from node_modules, you can do it! but remind yourself to run sh docker.sh again because you should ensure that devEnv in contaner should up to date with your desire !

 5. ##### try to make some runable changes on your code !
 6. ##### test on localhost